A-Crow-Nowhere/MalariAPI/scripts/blast/README.md

 ./make_db.sh
 ```

+### Create in and out directories.
+Fastas are analized in this exact directory and must end with .fasta
 ```bash
 cd~
 mkdir -p /tools/blast/fastas #MOVE FASTA FILE(S) HERE mkdir -p /tools/blast/blastOut
 ```

+### Runs the code - the larger the fasta, the longer it takes. log files are produced mid run for you to check progress
 ```bash
 cd /tools/blast
 wget https://raw.githubusercontent.com/A-Crow-Nowhere/MalariAPI/main/scripts/blast/blast.sh